inkstitch/inkstitch/collections/_fonts/en/espresso_dolce.md

 ïôö÷ùûüœßÜ
 ÖÄ

+## Remark
+Multiline text may be embroidered alternatively from left to right and  right to left.
-### Dimensions
+## Dimensions

-At 100%, this font is approximatively 20 mm high (0.8 inches)
+At 100%, this font is approximatively  20 mm  (0.8 inch) tall.

-It can be scaled up to 200% (approx 40 mm, 1.5 inches ) or scaled down to 80% (approx 14  mm, 0.6 inch).
+It may be scaled up to  200% (approx 40 mm, 1.5 inch) or down to 80% (approx 16mm 0.7 inch).

+![Dimensions Espresso](/assets/images/fonts/Sizing/espressosizing.jpg)

 Don't try to scale it further down.

-![Dimensions Espresso](/assets/images/fonts/Sizing/espressosizing.jpg)

-[Espresso Tiny](https://inkstitch.org/fr/fonts/espresso_tiny/) is a variation of this font with different embroidery settings that allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).
-It requires the use of a finer needle (EUR 60 USA 8) and a finer thread (60WT).
+Espresso tiny  (it is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2) is a variation of this font with different embroidery settings.
+Pull compensation, density and underlays are different to allow to scale down between 55% (12 mm, 0.4 inch) and 25% (5mm ,1/5 inch).

+That's why in the lettering dialog window, if using Pacificlo tiny, you will have to pick up a scale between 25 and 55%.

+Contrarly to Espresso KOR, Espresso tiny   **MUST** be embroidered with thread and needle smaller than usual.
+A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

 ## In real life